AyushmanGarg21/music_recommendation_by_emotion/README.md

-# Music Recommendation System with Emotion Recognition
+# Music Recommendation System using Emotion Recognition

 This project is a music recommendation system that utilizes emotion recognition to recommend songs based on the user's mood.